AdobeDocs/contributor.en/help/readme.md

 ## Tools and setup

 Community contributors can use the GitHub UI or fork the repo to contribute.
-See the [Adobe Docs contributor guide](https://docs.adobe.com/contribute).
+See the Adobe Docs Contributor Guide.

 ## How to use markdown to format your topic